shivutj/movie-recommendation-postgre/README.md

 ## Usage

 1. Open `http://localhost:3000` in your browser
-2. Enter your movie preference (e.g., "action movies with a strong female lead")
+2. Enter your movie preference (e.g., "Superhero movies in india ")
-3. Select how many movie suggestions you want (1-10)
 4. Click "Get Recommendations"
 5. View AI-generated movie recommendations with title, year, genre, and description